syncfusion-content/wpf-docs/wpf/SfTreeGrid/Interactive-Features.md

 ### Disable dragging of certain nodes

-You can restrict the dragging of specific node by using the DragStart event of the [TreeGridRowDragDropController](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridRowDragDropController.html) class.
+You can restrict the dragging for specific nodes using the DragStart event of the the [TreeGridRowDragDropController](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridRowDragDropController.html) class.

 {% tabs %}
 {% highlight c# %}